 Manchester Art Gallery

-Najia contributed the sound making elements of each Baby Friday at Manchester Art Gallery.
+Najia contributed to Baby Friday at Manchester Art Gallery.
 Baby Friday offers interactive play and expression for babies not yet walking, inspired by the art in the gallery.

 Royal Exchange Theatre